FinlightApp/public_website/src/pages/partners/index.md

     alt: Paris
   title: Our Partners
   titleHighlight: Partners
-  paragraph: >
+  paragraph: Our goal is to simplify our clients’ journey to access all the
-    Our goal is to simplify our clients’ journey to access all the insights they need to serve their clients more efficiently with zero friction.
-If you believe your offerings can nicely complement or enhance ours, please do contact us via partners@finlight.com
+    insights they need efficiently with zero friction.
+If you believe your offerings can nicely complement or enhance ours, please do contact us via contact@finlight.com
   button: null
   modalContent: to remove
 partnersPanel: